MyPureCloud/terraform-provider-genesyscloud/docs/resources/journey_action_map.md

 - `activation` (Block Set, Min: 1, Max: 1) Type of activation. (see [below for nested schema](#nestedblock--activation))
 - `display_name` (String) Display name of the action map.
 - `start_date` (String) Timestamp at which the action map is scheduled to start firing.
 Date time is represented as an ISO-8601 string without a timezone.
 For example: 2006-01-02T15:04:05.000000.
-- `trigger_with_segments` (Set of String) Trigger action map if any segment in the list is assigned to a given customer.

 ### Optional